WFLA (AM): Changes in ownership

 Media General acquired the Tribune Company in the 1970s.
 This meant one company controlled, in Tampa, a newspaper, TV station, AM station and FM station.
 However, the Federal Communications Commission (FCC) were discouraging one owner from controlling so much media in one market.
 In the 1980s, federal regulations forced Media General to divest the radio stations because of its other holdings.
 The radio stations were sold to Blair Broadcasting in late 1982.
 Sconnix Communications of Charleston, South Carolina, bought WFLA and what was then WPDS from Blair Broadcasting in 1987.
 Blair was divesting all of its English-language broadcasting properties to concentrate on its Spanish-language TV network, Telemundo.
 Jacor Communications purchased WFLA from Sconnix in 1988.
 In 1989, the station moved from Jackson Street in downtown Tampa to its present location at 4002 W. Gandy Blvd., in south Tampa.
 Clear Channel Communications, purchased Jacor in 1999, which included WFLA and WFLZ.
 Clear Channel was the forerunner of today's iHeartMedia.

 Past personalities

 WFLA gave national hosts Glenn Beck and Lionel their starts in talk radio.
-Other prominent alumni, from the days when the station concentrated on local programming, include Bob Lassiter (d.
-2006), Jay Marvin, Dick Norman (d.
-1989), Chuck Harder, Jack Ellery and Freddy Mertz.
-Other former hosts include Al Gardner, Mark Larsen, Daniel Ruth, Mark Beiro, Paul Gonzalez and Mel Berman (d.
-2010).
+For many years, Todd Schnitt hosted the nationally syndicated Schnitt Show at WFLA.
+Other prominent alumni, from the days when the station concentrated on local programming, include Bob Lassiter, Jay Marvin, Dick Norman, Jack Ellery and Freddy Mertz.
+Other former hosts include Al Gardner, Mark Larsen, Daniel Ruth, Mark Beiro, Paul Gonzalez and Mel Berman.

 Over the years, AM Tampa Bay has had three female co-hosts; Sharon Taylor, who was let go after ten years, Allyson Turner, who left less than a year after she was hired, and Corey Dylan, who was promoted to her own show at sister station WMTX after four years on WFLA.
 Longtime news anchors and reporters Steve Hall and Sharon Parker were released in a 2019 iHeart round of layoffs.
+In March 2023, longtime AM Tampa Bay host Jack Harris was released from the station.
+Harris had been with WFLA off and on since 1970.